-Turkey: 8 rescue workers killed, 20 missing in 2nd avalanche
+Avalanche in Turkey wipes out rescue team; 17 dead overall

-ANKARA, Turkey (AP) - A second avalanche has slammed into a mountain road in eastern Turkey, killing at least eight rescue workers and leaving 20 others buried under the snow.
-That’s the word from a local mayor.
+ANKARA, Turkey (AP) - Turkish officials say a second avalanche has slammed into a mountain road in eastern Turkey, killing at least 12 rescue workers and leaving 15 others buried under the snow.

 The emergency crew had been sent to the site to find two other people missing in a previous avalanche on Tuesday.

-Some 300 emergency service workers were called to a highway near the mountain-surrounded town of Bahcesehir, in Van province, which borders Iran, after an avalanche struck late Tuesday, killing five people.
+In all, 17 people have died in the two avalanches on the highway near the mountain-surrounded town of Bahcesehir, in Van province, which borders Iran.

-A local governor said 25 emergency service members were rescued from under the snow and hospitalized Wednesday.
+A local governor said 30 emergency service members were rescued from under the snow Wednesday or climbed out themselves and were hospitalized.

 Copyright 2020 Associated Press.
 All rights reserved.